pouniq/heart_disease_prediction/README.md

 # Heart Disease Prediction

 > [!IMPORTANT]
-> This is just a Machine learning project it will not replace the real diagnosis of a professional doctor.
+> This project is for educational purposes only
+>
 >

 ## #1 Problem Statement
   This is a Classification task about heart disease prediction, 1 means the person have the disease and 0 mean he/she Do not have any signs of the disease